Iype Thoma Kathanar

 Kovoor Iype Thoma Kathanar (1842–1917) (Malayalam: കോവൂർ ഐപ്പ് തോമാ കത്തനാർ), popularly known as Kovoor Achen, was a renowned and pioneering clergyman of the Mar Thoma Syrian Church.

-Together with Mathews Mar Athanasius Metropolitan, he led the reformation activities in the Malankara Church after the passing away of Abraham Malpan including the establishment of prayer meetings, vernacular worship and Holy Communion in Malayalam as well as the publication of translated and revised Syriac Liturgy in Malayalam, all of which led to the eventual formation of the Mar Thoma Church.
+Together with Mathews Mar Athanasius Metropolitan, he led the reformation activities in the Malankara Church after the death of Abraham Malpan, including the establishment of prayer meetings, vernacular worship and Holy Communion in Malayalam as well as the publication of translated and revised Syriac Liturgy in Malayalam, all of which led to the eventual formation of the Mar Thoma Church.

-He also played an important role during the first three decades of the church's independent existence as its first Vicar General, after it separated from the Malankara Jacobite Syrian Church following the Travancore Royal Court verdict in 1889.
+He also played an important role during the first three decades of the church's independent existence as its first vicar general, after it separated from the Malankara Jacobite Syrian Church following the Travancore Royal Court verdict in 1889.

-Life and Education
+Life and education

-Iype Thoma Kathanar was born on 2 December 1842 (17 Vrichikam 1017, M.E.) as Iype Thommy into the aristocratic Kovoor family of Syrian Christians at Thiruvalla, Travancore state.

-He was born to his father Kovoor Thommy Iype who was a timber merchant and his mother Mariamma who was the daughter of Ittycheria Punoose of the Pulimoottil family in Thiruvalla.
+Iype Thoma Kathanar was born on 2 December 1842 (17 Vrichikam 1017, M.E.) as K. I. Thoma into the aristocratic Kovoor family of Saint Thomas Christians at Thiruvalla, Travancore state.
+His father K. T. Iype was a timber merchant and his mother Mariamma was the daughter of P. I. Punoose son of Ittycheria of the Pulimoottil family in Thiruvalla.
 He had one sister (Mariamma) and four brothers (Behannan, Punoose, Eliyas, and Cherian).
 As a child, he was popularly known as Thommy.

 As was the norm during those days, he received primary education from the local Kudippallikoodam under the guidance of Thiruvalla Palliyil Ashan.
 Later on, he studied basic English, Mathematics and Bible study (Christian) at the Church Missionary School at Thukalassery (Thiruvalla).
 The school recommended him higher education at England, but this proposal was rejected by his parents.

 Later on, he studied Syriac language, liturgy and chants from his relative and Syriac scholar, Kovoor Gheevarhese Kathanar.
 He became highly proficient in Syriac liturgy at the age of 16 and used to sing and chant liturgical prayers and hymns in Syriac at Niranam church, and he could impress Mathews Mar Athanasius Metropolitan during one of his visits to Niranam.

 Ordination

-In 1858, Iype Thommy received holy ordination as a deacon, from Mathews Mar Athanasius Metropolitan at Kottayam Old Seminary.
+In 1858, K. I. Thoma received holy ordination as a deacon, from Mathews Mar Athanasius Metropolitan at Kottayam Old Seminary.

 In 1859, he married Elizhuba who belonged to the famous Kallooppara Maret family.

-In 1861, Iype Thomy received holy ordination as a priest, from Euyakim Mar Coorilos the Patriarchal delegate Metropolitan sent from Antioch, at his home parish, the Thiruvalla Paliyakara St. George Church.
+In 1861, K. I. Thoma received holy ordination as a priest, from Euyakim Mar Coorilos the Patriarchal delegate Metropolitan sent from Antioch, at his home parish, the Thiruvalla Paliyakara St. George Church.
 Thus, he started his pastoral ministry and became known as Kovoor Achen.